 NM: There are so many programs and services offered by the University of Hartford Entrepreneurial Center, Greater Hartford SCORE, and the Small Business Administration.
 This helped me tremendously in every step—especially social media marketing, starting your business series, and getting ready for the tax season.

 IDH: Why are you participating in the University of Hartford Entrepreneurial Center Women’s Business Roundtable?

-NM: I have been participating in the Women’s Business Roundtable to network other women-owned businesses and learn their challenges and successes.
-I love the beginning of the each session, when we discuss our successes and new and recurring challenges that happened over the last month.
+NM: “I’ve been participating in the Women’s Business Roundtable to network with other women-owned businesses and learn their challenges and successes.
+I love the beginning of each session, when we discuss our successes and new and recurring challenges that happened over the last month.”